DavidShears/LogParser/README.md

 node "misc scripts"\stringdump.js --log=(iis/joomla) --match=(ipaddress) - quickly spit out all records, as they are, into a spreadsheet.
 Previously named ipdump.js but now usable to match any type of substring.

-node "misc scripts"\ipcheck.js --log=(iis/joomla) - reads log to build list of unique IPs and submits each one to AbuseIPDB, returns score/number of reports/number of reporters/last report date
+node "misc scripts"\ipcheck.js --log=(iis/joomla) - reads log to build list of unique IPs and submits each one to AbuseIPDB, returns score/number of reports/number of reporters/last report date in Excel output file.

 **Important Note** - You'll need to register an account on AbuseIPDB and request an API key that is then put into line 92 of the script file.

 node "misc scripts"\ipreport.js --ip=(ip address) --cats=(comma seperated list of category numbers) --comment=("this is the text of the report") - accepts parameters to submit a report to AbuseIPDB, returns success/error to console.

-**Important Note** - You'll need to register an account on AbuseIPDB and request an API key that is then put into line 20 of the script file.
+**Important Note** - You'll need to register an account on AbuseIPDB and request an API key that is then put into line 26 of the script file.

 node "misc scripts"\crawlerLS.js - to run a script aimed at identifying the first and last time each botagent was seen (IIS only)